box-key/Movie-Search/readme.md

 ## Important Notice

-Since I turn off the database usually, you have to contact me if you want to use this application.
+Since I turn off the database usually, you have to contact me if you want to run this application.

 ## Contact